chromakode/diablo/README.md

 ## Rendering

-In Diablo, `x.render(fromNode, [toNode])` is used to create or update existing DOM trees.
-If passed a single argument, it and its subcomponents will be rendered.
-If two arguments are specified, the first argument will be diffed and efficiently updated based on the structure of the second argument.
+In Diablo, `x.render(element, container)` functions similar to React.
+It will render an element into a container.
+If the element was previously rendered in the container, the container will be efficiently updated via a DOM diff.